 With social media feeds becoming more and more noisy, email marketing has become more instrumental in reaching your audience.
-But, setting it all up can be a little overwhelming when you're just starting out.
-There are lots of options out there for email marketing, but this guide is going to walk you through setting up Mailchimp with your Squarespace account.
+But, setting it all up can be a little overwhelming when you’re just starting out.
+There are lots of options out there for email marketing, but this guide is going to walk you through setting up Mailchimp and Squarespace account.

 If you’re wanting people to subscribe to your emails, there are three easy ways you can get people to sign up: the Newsletter block, a Form block, and the Announcement Bar.

 Within a page or post, you can insert the Newsletter or Form block.
 If you’re just wanting the person’s name and email address, the Newsletter block is what I recommend.
 Within the block, you can customize the header and text that is shown above the sign-up fields (as seen below).

 Click on the Storage tab, in the upper-right hand corner of this pop-up box, and connect your Mailchimp account to the sign-up form.

 Click on the Mailchimp box, and in the next pop-up, login to Mailchimp.
 Once it’s connected, the Mailchimp box in Squarespace will turn blue, and allow you to choose which list subscribers should be added to when they sign up